LGBT-Friendly Massage Therapy by MADS ANANDA LODAHL (certified massage therapist)

 LUXURY: When you book a home call I will come to you and give you a 90 minute sessions in the familiar and comfortable surroundings of your own home (or hotel if you are visiting Copenhagen).
-We can talk a bit longer before the session and once the treatment is finished I will see myself out so you can stay in that blissful right-after-a-massage-state-of-being for as long as you wish!
+We can talk a bit longer before the session (no stress!) and once the treatment is finished I will see myself out so you can stay in that blissful right-after-a-massage-state-of-being for as long as you wish!

 Home calls are only available in the Copenhagen area.
 Write me on +45 27630667 and we will schedule a time that suits us both (maybe already tonight?).
 Don’t be shy if you have questions!

 You will find me in my own clinic at:

 Bus 4A and 6A stop right in front.
 S-train is close by.

 I am there every Tuesday and Wednesday from 10.00 AM

 You can cancel your sessions until 24 hours before the scheduled time.
 If you cancel later than that or if you don’t show up I have to charge the full fee anyway because I won’t have time to book a new client.